wwoods1016/liri-node-app/README.md

     ```

     Output: The system will display a list of the next 10 events and locations where the artist or band will perform.
 The system will also log all the results in the log.txt file.

+    NOTE: If the artist or band you are searching for uses a name that contains more than one word (ie: Moon Taxi, Aaron Neville, etc.), you must surround the full name in quotation marks.
+Here's an example search for concerts by Moon Taxi

+    ```bash
+        node liri.js concert-this "Moon Taxi"
+    ```

     <img src="https://user-images.githubusercontent.com/46382684/56159940-ec409f00-5f93-11e9-8f4e-9d1663d75fb0.PNG" style="border:5px ridge">